wix-incubator/wix-rest-docs/app-management/guides/AppManagementSampleFlows.md

    In case you, haven't requested this permission, the `ownerInfo` object is always returned empty.

-## Automatically create user logins
+## Automatically log users in to your app

 You could automatically create a user login for new customers of your app.
+Then, site owners don't need to set up an account for your app on their own.
+They could also share their account for your app with multiple contributors without being forced to share sensitive login info.

 To create user logins: